Author Bibliography (in progress)

 1856, January 9: On nature and how to be in tune with it: “Nature itself is nothing but a skin, and all these but coarser cuticles.
 A god or genius sits regent over every plant and animal, and causes this, and knits this to that, after an order or plan which is intellectual.
 The botanist, the physicist, is not then the man deepest immersed in nature, as if he were ready to bear apples or to shoot but four legs, but one filled with the lightest and purest air, who sympathizes with the creative spirit, anticipates the tendency, and where the bird will next alight; being himself full of the same tendency” (11).

-1857, August 2: Emerson proposes that there are only degrees of difference (rather than differences of kind) in the Cosmos, which, in turn, expresses itself in everything: “Maximum and minimum.
+1857, August 2: Emerson proposes that there are only differences of degrees (rather than differences of kind) in the Cosmos, which, in turn, expresses itself in everything: “Maximum and minimum.
 The doses of heaven are homoeopathic.
 How little it is that differences the man from the woman; the animal from the plant; the most like from the most unlike things!
 The sun is as much a creature of fate as any worm which his heat engenders in the mud of earth.
 Large and small are nothing.
 Given a vesicle you have the Cosmos” (115).

 1859, January (?): “The mask of Nature is variety; our education is through surfaces and particulars; and multitudes remain in the babe or animal state, and never see or know more: but in the measure in which there is wit, we learn that we are alike; that a fundamental unity or agreement exists, without which there could be neither marriage, nor politics, nor literature, nor science” (168).